This video shows how a tuning is created using actual mapping notes and how the targets are arranged on the notepad.

-Also in this video is a little discussion as to how those initial A4 numbers, combined with the 4th A4 Number, help to begin the mapping process.
+There is also some discussion in this video on how the “A4 numbers”, combined with the “4th” A4 Number, help to begin the mapping process.

-The video below then shows how the Edit Rounding (round off errors) can be smoothed out, and again how the tuning is then moved to the Export to Piano Manager Tab where it is then named, saved, and exported into the Inventronics Piano Manager software so it can be sent to the SAT for the tuning of the piano.
+Also in this video is a showing of how Edit Rounding (round off errors) can be corrected, how the tuning is moved to the ‘Export to Piano Manager’ Tab where it is then named, saved, and ultimately exported into the Inventronics Piano Manager software so it can be sent to the SAT for the tuning of the piano.

 Again, this is just a demo of the LC Spreadsheet trying to give an idea as to the ‘flow’ of the procedure going from the mapping of the piano with a SAT to a finished custom tuning in the SAT.